windvalley/dot-hammerspoon/README.md

 - Application window manipulation, such as movement, stretch or shrink, change position, etc.
 - Quickly switch to the specified input method.
 - Toggle the keybindings cheatsheet.
+- Keep the desktop wallpaper the same as the bing daily picture.
 - Auto reload configuration when lua files changes.
 - The code structure is clear and easy to customize into your own configuration.